 Subarus are known for quality and durability, so this is a great investment if you’re looking for a new car and you’re approaching your retirement years.
 The Subaru Forester will last you far into your older years, and still be easy to use all those years later with its large doors, great visibility, and storage capacity.
 This car was practically designed for the older driver.

 If you’re looking for an SUV that has all of the qualities mentioned above, the Toyota Highlander is the way to go.
 Normally I wouldn’t suggest an SUV for an older person because they’re larger, bulkier to manage on the road, and typically require a bit of a climb to get into and out of.
 But the highlander’s doors are low to the ground, so they took care of that issue.
 It also offers many benefits of SUV’s for senior drivers like increased visibility, since it’s so high up, and extra large supportive seats.

 Summary and Sources

 There are many factors to consider when trying to find the best car for seniors, especially in terms of the car being easy for them to get into and out of.
 Hopefully, with the features outlined above and the suggested models, you can find one that works for your needs and lifestyle.

 If your current vehicle just isn’t comfortable, consider using a cushion in the car seat, especially for those longer trips.
-Also, check out my survival guide to road trips with seniors with dementia.

 Do you have any tips for making the driving experience easier for seniors?
 Share your insights below!
 Oh!
 If you found this article helpful, please share with your friends on social!